| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 foo X = assert (X>0) || bar (1/X); |

-function verifies that the given expression evaluates
+The assert function verifies that the given expression evaluates

-, in which case it returns ()
+to true, in which case it returns ().
+Otherwise it uses

-function to abort evaluation after printing an error
+the error function to abort evaluation after printing an error

 message of the following form: